maualkla/GameCenter/README.md

 # GameCenter

-Last unit fo TICS Admin class.
+## Last unit fo TICS Admin class.

-# This project is not mine, im just taking two different projects and putting them in the same folder.
+## This project is not mine, im just taking two different projects and putting them in the same folder.

-# Regards to you.
+## Regards.